wendehals/bricks-cli/README.md

-    partListParts Get all parts of a user defined part list. partLists     Get a list of all the user's part lists setLists      Get a list of all the user's set lists setParts      Returns all parts used in the given set or sets sets          Get a list of all the user's sets
+    partListParts Get all parts of a user defined part list. partLists     Get a list of all the user's part lists setLists      Get a list of all the user's set lists setParts      Get all parts used in the given set(s) sets          Get a list of all the user's sets

-    Flags:
     -c, --credentials string   A JSON file containing the Rebrickable credentials (default "credentials.json") -h, --help                 help for api
-    -o, --output string        A name for the JSON output file
+    -o, --json string          A name for the JSON output file

     Use "bricks api [command] --help" for more information about a command.